School of Business Project

 February 2017 – Iona held community task force meeting with neighbors.
 Neither City officials nor police attended.

 February 2017 – Iona applied to the New Rochelle Building Department for the necessary permits in order to begin construction.

 December 2016 – Discussions between Iona and City representatives ceased.
 As a result, Iona ultimately withdrew its petition.

 December 2016 – Iona’s petition was adjourned to a subsequent City Council agenda.

 November 2016 – Iona held community task force meeting with neighbors and City police.

 October 2016 – Iona submitted a petition to change a zoning ordinance to enable the necessary variances required for the business school building.
 Iona scheduled to appear on December City Council meeting agenda.
 City officials committed that business school permitting would not be linked to property merger application(s) at all.

 October 2016 – Iona met with neighbors to present the concept and design of the renovated Hagan Hall.

 September 2016 – Iona representatives met with City representatives to review the approved concept and design.
 A planned timeline to advance approval of necessary variances was mapped out to occur during Fall 2016.
-City stated the project was de minimus and that groundbreaking on the building could occur in May 2017.
+City stated the project was de minimis and that groundbreaking on the building could occur in May 2017.
 During the same meeting, city staff repeatedly reinforced ongoing demands that the College provide confidential student information to receive the City’s cooperation on the needed business school permits.